Mr-J-Hong/FMP10/_posts/2024-01-04-fading-factors.md

 desmos_link: https://www.desmos.com/3d/ltlovznhr0?invertedColors=true
 ---

-According to the colorful [canaries](https://www.smithsonianmag.com/smart-news/story-real-canary-coal-mine-180961570/), a gem can be found in the [deepest mine in the world](https://www.mining-technology.com/features/feature-top-ten-deepest-mines-world-south-africa/?cf-view).
+Euler As you step through the

-You grab your hardy hard hat and head down to investigate (leaving the canaries to enjoy the fresh air at the park, of course).
-Following the trail of magic, you soon find yourself in front of a powered-down portal with a keypad next to it.
+"You've got  powered-down portal with a keypad next to it.
 Can you figure out how the buttons work and activate the portal?

 <div id="puzzle1" class="puzzle">
     <div class="buttons noselect">